Yewbarrow: Ascents

 The view from the cairn put up by the Westmorland Brothers to the SW of the summit of Great Gable, showing Yewbarrow in right centre.

 Although smaller than the other fells surrounding Wasdale Head — Scafell Pike, Scafell, Great Gable, Kirk Fell and Pillar — the ascent of Yewbarrow by the two traditional routes involves some scrambling.
 There are two primary ascents to Yewbarrow from Wasdale Head, via Overbeck Bridge and the Great Door (a cleft in the rocks providing thrilling views of Wast Water) or via Dore Head and Stirrup Crag.
 It is possible to circumvent almost all the scrambling on the route via Great Door by taking a path to the left of the major gully, and a cairned track without any scrambling runs up the west side from below Stirrup Crag to the minor col between the two tops of Yewbarrow.

 It can also be climbed as part of the Mosedale Horseshoe, which can start or end at Yewbarrow and also includes Red Pike, Scoat Fell, Steeple and Pillar.

 Summit

-The summit bears a cairn set on grass, perhaps a surprise after the rough ascent.
-Yewbarrow is an excellent vantage point for the high fells in this part of the Lake District.
-Its unique location makes it the only place to enjoy uninterrupted views of the Scafells, Great Gable, Kirk Fell and Pillar.
+The summit bears a cairn set on grass.
+Yewbarrow is a vantage point for the high fells in this part of the Lake District.
+Its location makes it have uninterrupted views of the Scafells, Great Gable, Kirk Fell and Pillar.